zxstim/next-defi-vn/README.md

 # Why open source?

-To provide a list of all development resources and educational content available so everyone can equip themselves with knowledge for their Web3 joruney [#WAGMI](https://twitter.com/0xStim)
+To provide a list of all development resources and educational content available so everyone can equip themselves with knowledge for their Web3 journey [#WAGMI](https://twitter.com/0xStim)

 # How to build with [Next.js](https://nextjs.org/)